parseablehq/parseable/README.md

 <summary><a href="https://www.parseable.com/docs/docker-quick-start">Executable Binary</a></summary>
 <p>

-You can download and run the Parseable binary on your laptop.
+Download and run the Parseable binary on your laptop:

 - Linux or MacOS